 It’s the responsibility of employers to create work environments that support health and well-being and ensure employees have the resources they need to set healthy goals and stick to them.

 Companies are investing in employee health and wellness programs.
 Here's why your company should as well.

 If having healthier employees isn’t reason enough for you, there’s plenty of evidence that workplace health and wellness also affects your bottom line:

-- employee wellness is closely tied to employee performance and productivity
+- employee wellness is closely tied to employee morale, performance, and productivity

-- corporate wellness initiatives attract and engage top performers, reduce staff turnover and contribute to loyalty
+- corporate wellness initiatives attract and engage top performers, reduce healthcare costs, reduce staff turnover, and contribute to loyalty

 Employee wellness programs are mutually beneficial.
 From a business perspective, they’re a win-win: they’re good for employees and employers.